 This year, Daylight Savings Time ends on Sunday, November 1st.
-As we set our clocks back an hour, it is important to recognize the effect this time change has on driving in our communities.
-Decreased daylight can make it more challenging for motorists to see people walking and bicycling, especially children.
-Morning and late afternoon sun glare reduces visibility for drivers, making it more difficult to spot people walking and bicycling from behind the wheel.
-Sadly, every year when the time changes, we see a spike in the number of injuries and fatalities of those on foot.
+As we set our clocks back an hour, please recognize this time change has on driving throughout our communities.
+Decreased daylight is more challenging for motorists to see people walking and bicycling, especially children.
+In addition, morning and late afternoon sun glare reduce visibility for drivers, making it difficult to spot people walking and bicycling from behind the wheel.
+Sadly, every year when the time changes, we see a spike in injuries and fatalities of those on foot and bicycles.

 Here are a few tips to help keep everyone safe during this darker season:

 - Sun glare blinds drivers.
-When the sun shines directly in your eyes, slow down and use extra caution especially while driving through school zones.
-If you can’t see, pull over and clean your windshield if you have trouble seeing.
+When the sun shines directly in your eyes, slow down and use extra caution, especially while driving through school zones.
+Pullover to adjust your visor, put on sunglasses, and clean your windshield if you have trouble seeing.

 - Clean your windows well.
-Especially as mornings become frosty, get to your car a few minutes earlier to thoroughly clear snow and ice from all your windows and mirrors.
-Make sure your defroster and windshield wipers are in good working order and replace washer fluid as needed.
-Be sure to clean the inside of your windows too, as sun glare is amplified through dirty windows.
+Especially as mornings become frosty, take the time to thoroughly clear snow and ice from all your windows and mirrors.
+Ensure that your defroster and windshield wipers are in good working order, and replace washer fluid as needed.
+Clean the inside of your windows, too, as sun glare amplifies through dirty windows.

 - Slow down and leave more room between you and other vehicles.
-When it’s darker out, you need more time to see people walking and bicycling.
-Slow down and always give them extra space when passing.
+When it becomes darker, more time is needed to watch for walkers and bicyclists.
+Please slow down, and always allow extra space when passing them.

 - Keep sunglasses in the car for unexpected glare.
 Invest in polarized sunglasses to reduce glare.